 The above bar graphs summarize the condition trends of federal aid roads as rated in all of Barry County over the course of 11 years, grouped by all, non-trunkline-only and trunkline-only.
-The graphs show that road agencies in Barry County have made generally steady progress in reducing the mileage of Poor rated roads.
-Fair rated road mileage has generally held steady for non-trunkline roads and have recently shown a moderate decrease for trunkline.
-The general trend for Good rated mileage has been to increase for non-trunkline vary within a relatively constant range for trunkline roads.
+The graphs show that local road agencies in Barry County have made generally steady progress in reducing the mileage of Poor rated roads.
+Fair rated road mileage has generally held steady for non-trunkline roads and have recently shown a moderate increase for trunkline after a period of decline.
+The general trend for Good rated mileage has been to increase for non-trunkline, and variance with a recent trend toward decrease for trunkline roads.
 From the graphs, it appears that local road agencies are doing well overall in keeping the Good and Fair roads maintained while working to improve the Poor rated roads as their budgets permit.
 Focus for these agencies should continue to be placed on maintaining roads in fair and good condition while performing structural improvement on those in poor condition in order to continue decreasing the amount of poor road mileage countywide.
 It appears that MDOT's previous efforts at applying fixes to fair roads to prevent them from falling to poor have not been continued to the same extent.
 It is important to administer capital preventative maintenance treatments that are less expensive before higher cost structural improvements become necessary.